 Enjoy some of Niagara County’s best views and most interesting outdoor spots on this drive that takes you from the roaring Falls to the shores of Lake Ontario.

 1. Start your journey in Niagara Falls State Park*.
 Orient yourself at the panoramic Prospect Point, where you can view each of the three falls that together create Niagara Falls: American, Bridal Veil and Horseshoe Falls.
-Then, cross over the pedestrian bridge to Goat Island, Three Sisters Island and Luna Island, being sure to snap a photo at the monument to Nikola Tesla.
+Then, cross over the pedestrian bridge to Goat Island, Three Sisters Island and Luna Island, being sure to snap a photo at the monument of Nikola Tesla.
 Before leaving, spend a few minutes soaking up the view at Terrapin Point — it’s the closest you can get to the majestic Horseshoe Falls.

-7. If you’re up for more nature-ing, take 18F east along the lakeshore to Wilson Tuscarora State Park.
+7. If you’re up for more nature-ing, take Route 18F east along the lakeshore to Wilson Tuscarora State Park.
 Here, you’ll find beaches to wander and trails to hike, as well as a BYO disc golf course and a place to launch your kayak, boat or other lake-going vessel.

 8. Continue driving along the lakeshore to Olcott, where you can make a stop at scenic Krull Park before commemorating your journey with a selfie at the charming Olcott Lighthouse.
 Hungry again?
-A stop at Bye’s Popcorn, which has been serving delicious buttered popcorn and caramel corn for almost a century, is a local must-do on your way back to the Falls, or back home.
+A stop at Bye’s Popcorn, which has been serving delicious buttered popcorn and caramel corn for a century, is a local must-do on your way back to the Falls, or back home.